Stourhead: Other buildings

 Although the main design for the estate at Stourhead was the work of Colen Campbell, other architects were involved in its evolution through the years.
 William Benson, Henry Hoare's brother-in-law, was in part responsible for the building of the estate in 1719.
 Francis Cartwright, a master builder and architect, who was established as a "competent provincial designer in the Palladian manner", worked on Stourhead between 1749 and 1755.
 Cartwright was a known carver, presumably of materials such as wood and stone, and it is assumed that his contribution to Stourhead was in this capacity.
 Nathaniel Ireson is the master builder credited for much of the work on the Estate: it is this work that established his career, in 1720.

 The original estate remained intact, though changes and additions were made over time.
 Henry Flitcroft built three temples and a tower on the property: the Temple of Ceres was added in 1744, followed by the Temple of Hercules in 1754 and the Temple of Apollo in 1765; that same year he designed Alfred's Tower, which was not built until 1772.
 During the ownership of Sir Richard Colt Hoare, the mason and surveyor John Carter added an ornamental cottage to the grounds (1806) and the architect William Wilkins created a Grecian style lodge (1816).

-In 1840, over a century after the initial buildings were constructed, Charles Parker was hired by Sir Hugh Hoare to make changes to the estate.
+In 1840, over a century after the initial buildings were constructed, Charles Parker was hired by Sir Hugh Richard Hoare, 4th Baronet to make changes to the estate.
 A portico was added to the main house, along with other alterations.
 The design of the additions was in keeping with original plans.